 - Indoor air quality products such as air filters and air purification systems

-One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
-You have to have a distinct skill set, extensive training and ongoing qualifications.
+One of the most common misconceptions about HVAC is that it’s a blue-collar position.
+You need a specific skill set, extensive instruction and ongoing qualifications.

 - Avoid working at a desk or in an office.